FlightLabsUNSW/FLU-AUVSI-Interop-System/Interop-Linux/README.md

 ## File Structure
 The file structure is extremely important, as majority of the locations are hard-coded into the system.
 Please **DO NOT** change the file structure of the Github unless it has been discussed and changed in the code.
 All of the main code is in the 'bin' folder, and all of the scripts reside in this folder.

-Within the 'bin' folder, there are three main folders, 'archive', 'plane-data', and 'Test-Data', with their functions described below:
+Within the 'bin' folder, there are three main folders, 'archive', 'plane-data', and 'test-data', with their functions described below:

 1. **archive** - All files, after being uploaded to the interop server, end up in this folder for easy checking of uploading and verifying correct objects.
 This folder should be clear of zip, json, jpg, and png files before starting.
 2. **plane-data** - Folder where the zip folders from the plane will arrive in, and is being watched by the system for the arrival of zip folders.